scikit-tda/kepler-mapper/README.md

 ```

 The class is currently just one file.
-Simply dropping it in any directory which Python is able to import from should work.
+Simply dropping `kmapper/kmapper.py` in any directory which Python is able to import from should work.

 ## Required